How to Compute a Moving Sum: Selection Operators

 \begin{example} Consider the following binary relation and corresponding selection operator.

 Note that $a *(c * b)=a$ and $(a*c)*b=b$. $R$ is reflexive, antisymmetric, non-connected, transitive. $*$ is idempotent, selective, noncommutative, nonassociative.
-This is another example of an operation where the corresponding relation is transitive, and for which Slick Deque produces correct results even though the operation is nonassociative (see Theorem~\ref{theorem:slick-deque-correctness}). \end{example}
+This is another example of an operation where the corresponding relation is transitive, and for which SlickDeque produces correct results even though the operation is nonassociative (see Theorem~\ref{theorem:slick-deque-correctness}). \end{example}

 \begin{example} Consider the following binary relation and corresponding selection operator.